hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

     }
 ```

-### Tricks
+## Tricks

-#### Calculating the time in each theora ogg_packet within each ogg_page.
+### Calculating the time in each theora ogg_packet within each ogg_page.

 Theora defines the granulepos as keyframe granule|offset.
 For an example, 56|3 is a frame is 3 delta frames after the keyframe.
-In addition, the keyframe tend to be separated into its own page and each ogg packet contains only one frame.
-Since ogg page outputs the completed packets, the trick is just a simple count backwards to shift the offset to the correct frame.
+The keyframe tend to be separated into its own page and each ogg packet contains only one frame.
+Since ogg page outputs the completed packets, the trick is to count backwards to shift the offset to the correct frame.
 ```c
 ogg_int64_t total_end_packets = ogg_page_packets(&og);
 ogg_int64_t last_granule = ogg_page_granulepos(&og);